-After a few years your SentrySafe Pistol Safe may not open like it used to.
-There are inexpensive gas strut replacements to fix that issue.
+After a few years, your SentrySafe Pistol Safe may not open like it used to.
+You can easily replace the original strut with an inexpensive replacement gas strut, to resolve that issue.

 Sentry Pistol Safe Strut Replacement

 Like so many pistol safe owners, my SentrySafe pistol safe lid stopped springing open, after I unlocked it.
 After months of searches, I was able to locate a compatible gas strut, that fits in the Sentrysafe Pistol Safe, including both the standard version and the biometric model.
 This is not the same gas strut, that originally came in the SentrySafe pistol safe, but it fits, and it works great.

 These Apexstone 80N/18lb Gas Struts come in a 2 pack, for under $10 USD, from Amazon, so you have a spare strut, for later on.
 All gas struts will eventually fail, over time, so it’s nice to know that you will have a spare strut for the next time.

 - Compressed Length (Center-to-Center): 5.12 inch (130mm)

 Replacing the Gas Strut on your Sentry Safe

 Make sure to put something in the safe, to keep the lid from falling and locking shut, while performing this procedure.